autowarefoundation/autoware-documentation/docs/design/autoware-architecture/vehicle/index.md

     - Turn signal status (optional)
     - Actuation status (optional)

-The output interface of the Vehicle component:
+The output interface of the Vehicle Interface component:

 - Vehicle control messages to the vehicle
   - Control signals to drive the vehicle